-The Beinecke Rare Book and Manuscript Library makes its collections accessible primarily through its reading room, class rooms, and publicly accessible repositories of digital facsimiles.
-To assure that materials are available for investigation when scholars visit New Haven and to preserve them for future generations, Beinecke Library rarely lends to external exhibitions.
+The Beinecke Rare Book and Manuscript Library makes its collections accessible primarily through its reading room, class rooms, and digital collections.
+To assure that materials are available for investigation when scholars visit New Haven and to preserve them for future generations, Beinecke Library infrequently lends materials to external exhibitions.

 Beinecke Library is more likely to approve loan requests:

 - for unique or rare materials that cannot be borrowed elsewhere

 - for exhibitions that make major contributions to scholarship

 - for a limited number of items